bamr87/it-journey/zer0.md

         for line in md_file:
             if line.startswith('```'):
                 if language_mode:
+                    # End of a language block, switch back to markdown mode
                     language_mode = None
                 else:
+                    # Start of a language block, open a new file for this language if not already open
                     language = line.strip('`\n')
                     if language in language_extensions:
                         language_mode = language